The truth is, many think it’s impossible to build a larger contact list while maintaining CASL compliance.

 To create a CASL compliant opt-in form, you must include:

-- Define what your recipients are opting into.
+- What your recipients are opting into.

 - Your organization’s mailing address.